Barnard-Computational-Science-Center/Valentine-s-Day-Cards-Spring2021/README.md

 ----

-Use the markdown file included to follow along with the descriptions and code examples for learning HTML and CSS.
+Use the markdown file included to follow along with the descriptions and code examples.

 For more fun and interactice CSS and HTML pratice, try out this free, online resource!
   - https://flukeout.github.io/